Life As an Aircraft Cargo Handling Supervisor

 - Direct ground crews in the loading, unloading, securing, or staging of aircraft cargo or baggage.

-When polled, Aircraft Cargo Handling Supervisors say the following skills are most frequently used in their jobs:
+Aircraft Cargo Handling Supervisors state the following job skills are important in their day-to-day work.

 Management of Personnel Resources: Motivating, developing, and directing people as they work, identifying the best people for the job.